Listen To The Article

 - Cochin – Hailing from China, this is a large, fluffy breed that has an easygoing and sweet disposition.
 Excellent mothers, they readily adopt eggs and chicks from other hens.
-Thy are also very cold-tolerant and available in a wide variety of colors.
+They also very cold-tolerant and available in a wide variety of colors.

 - Brahma – These are also great brooders and mothers.
 Very docile and versatile, Brahmas are moderate layers and make great pets, especially for families with young children.

 - Silkie – The Silkie is a very popular breed for its unusual looks and super-soft feathers.
 These birds make great mothers and feature a docile temperament.
 The bantam silkies in particular love to be held and make great pets.